Chinese Festivals — Celebration, Custom and Food

 After a long time, the fairy’s mother was a little moved and allowed them to meet each other once a year, on the 7th of July of the Chinese Traditional Calendar.

 On that day, thousands of magpies will fly there and create a bridge using their wings for this beloved couple.

-Since the fairy was quite excellent at knitting and weaving, many women then pray for good skill, loyal love, and happy marriage on this festival as well.
+Since the fairy was quite excellent at knitting and weaving, many women then pray for good skill, loyal love, and happy marriage at this festival as well.

 The Ghost Festival, also named Zhong Yuan, is on the 15th of July of the Chinese Calendar.
 This is the biggest festival to worship and commemorate the dead in Chinese culture.

-According to Chinese mythology, on this day, all the ghosts will be set free to the human's world, and are allowed to go back to their previous homes or visit people they care.
+According to Chinese mythology, on this day, all the ghosts will be set free to the human world, and are allowed to go back to their previous homes or visit people they care about.